See you again next year!

-This year at the Big Rock Pool Challenge: Community BioBlitz Festival 2025, we are excited to gather together from 19-20 September, for a jam-packed 24 hours of wildlife recording and celebrating our stunning coastline in the UK.
+This year at the Big Rock Pool Challenge: Community BioBlitz Festival 2025, we gathered together from 19-20 September at Porthpean Outdoor Education Centre, for a jam-packed 24 hours of wildlife recording and celebrating our stunning coastline in the UK.

-Our theme for this year is ‘Our Coast.
+This year's theme, ‘Our Coast.
 Our Climate.
-Our Future.’
-We want to focus on climate-sensitive species and generate vital biodiversity data to support scientific research, conservation efforts, and regional climate resilience planning.
+Our Future’ helped us focus on climate-sensitive species and generate vital biodiversity data.
+Together, we identified 307 species and recorded over 600 observations!
+These observations will support ongoing scientific research, conservation work, and regional climate resilience planning.

-Thanks to the generous support of the ScottishPower Foundation, National Lottery Heritage Fund and the Duke of Cornwall’s Marine Environment Fund, this immersive 24-hour biodiversity challenge is FREE to attend.
-It will bring together local communities, organisations, and nature enthusiasts to celebrate biodiversity, encourage wildlife recording, and promote climate and environmental awareness.
+A huge thank you to everyone who braved relentless downpours and took part in the event!
+Special thanks also to the generous support of the ScottishPower Foundation, National Lottery Heritage Fund and the Duke of Cornwall’s Marine Environment Fund, for making this immersive 24-hour biodiversity challenge FREE for all to attend.

 Rock pooler handling a crab